1986 Porsche 944 Turbo hatchback coupe

 Despite some major turbo lag, performance was quite good for the mid-1980s: Car and Driver managed to get a 0-60 time of 6.1 seconds and a top speed of 157 mph, though they noted that the base price of almost $30,000 might freeze out some previous 944 customers.

 Looks weren’t sharply different from the “civilian” 944, which stayed in production.
-The nose was somewhat simplified with an integrated front bumper and the rear had a fairing fitted to clean up the appearance of some underside components.
+The nose was somewhat simplified with an integrated front bumper, and the rear had a fairing fitted to clean up the appearance of some underside components.
 Wheels resembling those on the “big brother” 928 were fitted.
 The result looked quite good in commercials.

 There is excellent club support for the 944 Turbo, as there is for all Porsches.
-According to Hagerty’s valuation tools, all the money for an 1986 944 Turbo in #1/Concours condition is $50,000, with a more normal #3/Good condition car going for $14,000.
-I’m beginning to see 944s at judged car shows and they maintain a reasonable presence in the Hemmings Motor News classifieds and on eBay Motors.
-Make mine Guards Red, please.
+According to Hagerty’s valuation tools, all the money for a 1986 944 Turbo in #1/Concours condition is $70,000, with a more normal #3/Good condition car going for $22,000.
+I’m seeing 944s at judged car shows, and they maintain a reasonable presence in the Hemmings Motor News classifieds, on eBay Motors, and on Bring a Trailer.

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.